The World Economic Forum, committed to improving the state of the world, is the International Organization for Public-Private Cooperation.

 Preferred requirements and experience

-• Excellent verbal and written communication skills in English; familiarity with French would be an advantage
+• Excellent verbal and written communication skills, fluency in spoken and written English; additional languages would be an asset

 Why work at the Forum